 Aging Well provides a forum where participants can approach some of the most pressing questions which arise as we age.
 While for many, aging may reflexively signify fears of loss or the unknown, here in community at White Memorial, there is space to discuss both our joys and our concerns, sorrows and unanticipated growth.
 Experts like psychologists, physicians, pastors and laypeople will share what they have learned about the aging process.
 The first class is September 1.
 All are welcome.
 Liisa Ogburn, who has written over 150 articles on aging for WRAL, is the class facilitator.

 20s@wmpc is a social and study group for people in their 20s interested in exploring their faith and today’s culture.
 Discussions are based upon Scripture, articles, current events, podcasts, or books.
 For more information contact Levi Bannerman.

 Bible Belles | Wednesday mornings (except the 1st Wednesday of each month) | 9:30 a.m. | A member’s home

 Bible Belles is a reading and discussion group comprised primarily of senior adult women.
 The group meets each Wednesday during the Sunday School year except the 1st Wednesday of each month.
 New members are welcome.
 For more information, contact Gail Smith.

 Meaning as Millennials is a social and study group for people in their late 20s to late 30s interested in exploring their faith and today’s culture.
 Discussions are based upon Scripture, articles, current events, podcasts, or books.
-For more information contact Grier Richards.
+For more information contact Kevin Thompson.